box/developer.box.com/content/guides/internal/ui-elements/notification.md

 ## HREF

 The href is the URL you want the user to visit when they click the CTA.
-This can be any Fully-Qualified URL, i.e. `https://box.com`, `https://developer.box. com/guides`, or `https://github.com/box/sdks`.
+This can be any fully qualified URL, i.e. `https://box.com`, `https://developer.box. com/guides`, or `https://github.com/box/sdks`.

 **Example**: